Showing posts with label personal transparency of the publicly professed. Show all posts

 Anyone who has been in religious life is apt to know someone who entered the community with the sense that they are going to change things.
 Usually, these are young adults "feeling their wheaties" (so to speak) after having been to college and/or graduate school and being stuffed full of new ideas on what community life should be and not be, how liturgy is to be celebrated, styles of leadership that are preferred, and any number of other things theological or spiritual.
 On the other hand, some may enter with the thought that they will single-handedly drag the community back to the "more traditional" way of life, their eyes fixed too exclusively on centuries past.

-Ordinarily, the candidate and then the novice (especially during novitiate!!) comes to find out how little she has understood from the outside, how much she has to learn from those who have struggled with the tension between contemporary life and tradition while listening deeply to the voice of God in the present, and how truly transparent a life of prayer requires one to be.
+Ordinarily, the candidate and then the novice (this happens especially during novitiate!!) comes to find out how little she has understood from the outside, how much she has to learn from those who have lived and sometimes struggled with the tension between contemporary life and tradition while listening deeply to the voice of God in the present, and how truly transparent a life of prayer requires one to be.
 Some of these folks make significant adjustments and do very well.
 Others find the learning curve too steep and leave after a relatively short time in formation because they lack the humility, flexibility, or docility the vocation requires.
 Should someone really try becoming a diocesan hermit to show others how to live as a "real hermit," I personally doubt any diocese would accept them, not least because the person would not be able to enter whole-heartedly into a substantive discernment/formation process.
 If anonymity is part of what they are trying to show others constitutes the "real hermit" way, the motive could be far removed from true humility!!
 Dioceses know how to look for motives and what drives the person to petition as they have.

 You see, with c 603 life, the situation is somewhat different for at least three reasons: 1) the canon is not written in absolutes but, at least in certain ways, in relative terms (for instance, stricter separation from the world is not absolute separation from the world, nor does it refer first of all to the material world that is God's good creation); further, therefore, the terms of the canon don't usually have a single or univocal meaning, instead they embody not only differences but varying depths and degrees of meaning; 2) the vocation is a solitary one, not meant for a community of hermits; elements of the canon will be conditioned by the person's own history (and vice versa!), and 3) The Holy Spirit works with each hermit to inspire them in the way God wills.
 Since the hermit reveals the heart of the Church to the Church and the world, each hermit may do this in a different way to be effective.
 What is lifegiving and a means to genuine freedom for one hermit may not work well for another hermit.
 N.B., these points also provide the reasons the Church asks each diocesan hermit to write her own Rule of Life.
 At the same time they are implied in the church's position on c 603 vocations not being allowed to create a religious community of c 603 hermits while allowing them to come together in a laura that respects each hermit's own Rule of Life and individual eremitical path.